flashboss/cities-generator/README.md

 ```
 	import it.vige.cities.Generator;
 	import it.vige.cities.Countries;
+	import it.vige.cities.Languages;
 	import it.vige.cities.result.Nodes;
 	...
 	Configuration configuration = new Configuration();
 	configuration.setCountry(Countries.IT.name());
+	configuration.setLanguage(Languages.IT); // Using enum (recommended)
-	configuration.setLanguage("it"); // Optional, defaults to "it"
+	// Or use string: configuration.setLanguage("it"); // Optional, defaults to "it"
 	Generator generator = new Generator(configuration, true);
 	Nodes result = generator.generate();
 	System.out.println(result.getZones());